 As we near 2025, there will be challenges in communicating the status of water-quality standards attainment given we can only estimate standards attainment under present protocols for attainment decisions.
 There are further challenges in our ability to project when the estuary will reach 100% attainment.
 Practices to restore the estuary are to be in place by 2025, but water quality standards attainment is not expected to reach 100% by 2025.
 However, questions may arise why water quality standards are not being met when they would be expected to be.
-It needs to be better recognized that water-quality standards attainment indicator does not incorporate the full suite of criteria necessary for a complete accounting of water quality criteria, de-listing of Chesapeake Bay segments requires attainment of a subset of water quality criteria, de-listing of Chesapeake Bay segments requires attainment of additional criteria for which sufficient monitoring data and/or assessment methods are not currently available.
-In addition to the overall attainment indicator, there are benefits of quantifying and communicating the status and trends of attainment status for different water-quality criteria (i.e., dissolved oxygen, chlorophyll-a, water clarity/underwater bay grasses) and designated uses (i.e., open water, deep water, deep channel, shallow water, migratory spawning and nursery).
+It needs to be better recognized that WQS attainment indicator does not incorporate the full suite of criteria necessary for a complete accounting of WQS attainment assessments.
+While the TMDL is based on attainment of a subset of water quality criteria, de-listing of Chesapeake Bay segments requires attainment of additional criteria for which sufficient monitoring data and/or assessment methods are not currently available.
+In addition to the overall WQS attainment indicator, there are benefits of quantifying and communicating the status and trends of attainment status for different water-quality criteria (i.e., dissolved oxygen, chlorophyll-a, SAV/water clarity) and designated uses (i.e., open water, deep water, deep channel, shallow water, migratory spawning and nursery).